russellgochoa/PONG/README.md

 ### **_*Description*_**

-## A simple re-imagining of the classic game PONG
+## A simple re-imagining of the classic game PONG for GA SEI

 ### **_*Technologies*_**

-- Item 1
-- Item 2
+- HTML
-  - Sub-item 1
+- JS
-  - Sub-item 2
+- CSS

 ---